AmrHMorsy/AmrHMorsy.github.io/_pages/about.md

 I also share tutorials and explanations of advanced graphics programming concepts through my blog and YouTube channel, and offer personal insights, detailing my experiences and development journey.

-I work with low-level graphics APIs such as OpenGL, Vulkan, Metal, Direct3D, and DirectX, as I prefer programming at a low level for greater control and optimization.
+I work with low-level graphics APIs such as OpenGL, Vulkan, Metal and Direct3D, as I prefer programming at a low level for greater control and optimization.

 I hope this website inspires and benefits you in your own graphics programming journey.